Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 - [ ] `F4` - Can it be combined with another similar function?
 - [ ] `F5` - Validate all parameters are within safe bounds, even if the function can only be called by a trusted users.
 - [ ] `F6` - Is the checks before effects pattern followed?
 (SWC-107)
-- [ ]- `F7` - Check for front-running possibilities, such as the approve function.
+- [ ] `F7` - Check for front-running possibilities, such as the approve function.
 (SWC-114)
 - [ ] `F8` - Is insufficient gas griefing possible?
 (SWC-126)
 - [ ] `F9` - Are the correct modifiers applied, such as `onlyOwner`/`requiresAuth`?
 - [ ] `F10` - Are return values always assigned?
 - [ ] `F11` - Write down and test invariants about state before a function can run correctly.
 - [ ] `F12` - Write down and test invariants about the return or any changes to state after a function has run.
-- [ ] `F13` - Take care when naming functions, because people will assume behavior based on the name.
+- [ ] `F13` - Does the name of the function correspond to its logic and tasks?
+Does the name help to understand the purpose of the function?
 - [ ] `F14` - If a function is intentionally unsafe (to save gas, etc), use an unwieldy name to draw attention to its risk.
 - [ ] `F15` - Are all arguments, return values, side effects and other information documented using natspec?
 - [ ] `F16` - If the function allows operating on another user in the system, do not assume `msg.sender` is the user being operated on.